muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 take off their hijab, whereas conservative from usually poorer background tried to "defend their identity" by refusing..
 The Turkist resurgence through the image of Kemal is expounded upon more in this work [5].

+### Problems

+Turkist narrative suffers from multitude of problems.

+Consistency: Due to the many changes it witnessed the identity suffers from not accurately describing anyone.
+The nomads, the real Turks who arrived from Central Asia adopted to their new homeland, taking up Islam was one of those transitions.
+But many others in Anatolia did the same, and later when 20th century wanted to label someone as Turk they simply referred to all Muslems as such.
+So the set of Moslems who were labeled as Turks were always larger than the set of ethnic Turks.
+To top it off the founder wanted to "de-Islamize" the term, so Moslems who became Turks who were not Turks had to de-Islamize (and later re-Islamize post 80s).

+Effectiveness: As the Turkist ideology cannot be maintained logically, the default position is to appeal to 10,000 of Anatolian custom of ancestor worshipping (a problem in every agrarian society, with their ceasars, and pharoahs).
+In a modern, industrial world such an ask is near impossible to achieve, besides in a small group of devout worshippers [5].

+The Crassness of its Legacy: altough the identity's function is in serious doubt, and many chose to ignore it, its past lingers on in its symbols and worse, in people's names.
+Taking up a lastname was one of the reforms of the founding nationalist government, and the common folk, seeing the propaganda associated with the Turkification (also seeing what happened to Armenians who fell outside it during the "so-called" purge) went out of their way to take up a solid Turkified name to look good in the eye of the state.
+Many were also assigned such solid name by the government official himself visiting their towns that day.

+The names follow a pattern, made up of a few base words, which have usually martial, sometimes racist themes, such as er (soldier), öz (essence, root, with racist overtones), or simply Turk.
+There are Ozturk, Turker, Erturk, etc. These names, since they refer to an incorrect, inconsistent take of the past, are now a crass reminder of a nationalization process gone wrong.

 References

 [1] [Population](asia-minor-population.html)